Turn off cellular data

 When you turn off cellular data, your data services like email, web browsing, push notifications, and others will use Wi-Fi.
 When you turn on cellular data, you might be charged for using certain features and services that transfer data, such as Siri and Messages.

-Depending on your carrier and device model, you might have some additional options:
+Depending on your carrier and device model, you might have additional options:

 - Enable LTE or 3G.